Timo972/altv-go/README.md

 go build -o my-resource.so -buildmode=c-shared
 ```

 Something went wrong?
 A build error?
-See the [[Troubleshooting Guide|Troubleshooting]].
+See the [Troubleshooting Guide](/wiki/Troubleshooting).

 ## Help